 Major Highlights

-- Bason Botanic Gardens offers accessible walking trails, including paved and unpaved paths for a relaxing stroll through nature.
+- Bason Botanic Gardens features accessible walking trails with paved and unpaved paths, perfect for a leisurely stroll through nature.

-- The Native Bush and Wetlands area features scenic views, perfect for a short, leisurely walk among diverse flora.
+- The Native Bush and Wetlands area offers scenic views, ideal for short, relaxing walks surrounded by diverse flora.

-- Explore the Exotic Conifer Arboretum and enjoy the unique Norfolk Pines and Monkey Puzzle trees along tranquil paths.
+- Discover the Exotic Conifer Arboretum, showcasing unique species like Norfolk Pines along serene paths.

-- Millennium Hill provides gentle slopes with beautiful Mediterranean plantings and scenic lookout points for a peaceful experience.
+- Millennium Hill provides gentle slopes with Mediterranean plantings and scenic lookout points for a calming experience.

-- Family-friendly picnic areas and BBQ facilities enhance the overall enjoyment of short walks in the gardens.
+- Family-friendly picnic areas and free BBQ facilities complement the enjoyment of short walks in the gardens.

 Location and Accessibility

-Bason Botanic Gardens is conveniently located in Whanganui, Manawatū District, just 8 kilometers northwest of the city center.
-If you're driving, take Springvale Road for about 2 kilometers, then turn right onto Tayforth Road.
-After 2.5 kilometers, continue onto Francis Road for another 1.6 kilometers, and finally, turn right onto Rapanui Road; the gardens will be on your right after 4.8 kilometers.
+Bason Botanic Gardens is located in Whanganui, within the Manawatū-Whanganui District, just 8 kilometers northwest of the city center.
+For drivers, the route is straightforward: take Springvale Road for about 2 kilometers, turn right onto Tayforth Road for 2.5 kilometers, continue onto Francis Road for 1.6 kilometers, and finally turn right onto Rapanui Road, where the gardens will be on your right after 4.8 kilometers.
+Entry is free, and the gardens are open year-round from 8 am to dusk, with the conservatory operating daily from 9 am to 4:30 pm.
+Ample parking is available on-site, making it convenient for visitors arriving by car.
+Bring along a picnic to enjoy at the free gas BBQs, wear comfortable walking shoes, and feel free to bring the family—there’s plenty of open space for kids to explore!
+[Source: Whanganui District Council]

 Garden Areas to Explore